Me: “Dude, what’s up with this weird error message when I try to pull up my site?”

 2. Make Regular Site Backups.

-A backup of your site will allow your or your developers to reload a slightly older of your site in the case of a hack.
+A backup of your site will allow you or your developers to reload a slightly older site in the case of a hack.
 This can be super valuable because it can help you get your site back up and running quickly.
 However, you’ll then need to be quick about finding and patching the error that allowed hackers to get in to ensure that it doesn’t immediately become hacked again.
-You’ll also need to redo any work that you’d done on your site since the latest backup.
+You’ll also need to redo any work that you’ve done on your site since the latest backup.

 You can have your site set to backup daily, weekly, or monthly depending on how active you are on your site.